zakuArbor/chonkerU/README.md

 # CU-VISUALIZER

+### Status: Abandoned

+CarletonU data makes no sense at all.
+After looking at some of the data, it made no sense.
+Fall term and winter term data are mixed in between causing faulty data reporting.

 ### Main Features
 * View data from 2018 to 2022 data on course enrolment and the number of times a prof taught the course
 * Only Math and Maybe Physics course will be displayed